gagiuntoli/RC5/README.md

 # RC5 block-cipher in Rust

 Library implementation of the basic RC5 block cipher in Rust.
-RC5 is different from the classical ciphers (like AES) in the sense that allow to parametrize the algorithm to optimize security and efficiency for different hardware.
+RC5 is different from the classical ciphers (like AES) in the sense that allows to parametrize the algorithm and optimize both security and efficiency on different hardware.

 These parameters are: